chsasank/chsasank.github.io/_posts/classic_papers/2020-12-08-collective-dynamics-of-small-world-networks.md

 ---

 <div class="small">
-Have you heard of 6-degrees of separation Or Erdos' number?
+Have you heard of 6-degrees of separation Or Erdos’ number?
 Have you ever meet a stranger and realize you both actually have a mutual friend?
 This is the small-world phenomenon.
 It has been observed in wide varieties of natural and artificial networks including internet, genes and neural networks.
-This paper, cited >40k times, rekindled interest in the small-world phenomenon.
-It shows a simple construction to demonstrate the phenomenon and shows how computation happens remarkably quickly on the small-world networks.
-In particular, authors show how a infectious disease (like COVID-19) spreads extremely quickly on these networks.
+This paper, cited >40k times, rekindled the interest in small-world phenomenon.
+It uses a simple construction to demonstrate the phenomenon and shows how computation happens remarkably quickly on the small-world networks.
+In particular, authors show how a infectious disease (like COVID-19) spreads extremely fast on these networks.
 Yellow highlights/annotations are my own.
 You can <a onclick="disableHighlight()" href='#'>disable them.</a>
 </div>

 ## Abstract